- VN Council members

 Recognises excellence in service provided away from the practice premises.
 For example, it recognises further qualifications and training, recognising and treating pain appropriately and maintaining hygiene and safety in practice vehicles.

-Required modules: Infection Control; Out-patients (ambulatory); Pain Management; Dentistry; Medicines.
+Required modules: Infection Control and Biosecurity; Out-patients (Ambulatory); Pain Management and Welfare; Dentistry; Medicines.

 Client Service Award